Cheap home WiFi in Australia

 For home wireless broadband connections, you’ll need a dedicated home wireless modem.
 These can be purchased separately, but your internet provider should also offer their preferred modem.

 Pocket WiFi is the easiest of all to set up.
 Since it comes as a SIM, you can either pop it in a rechargeable, portable wireless dongle or modem provided by your internet company, or you can insert it into any SIM-compatible device (like a laptop or tablet).
 From there, you can create a WiFi hotspot for easy connecting on the go.

 What if my WiFi doesn’t cover my whole home?

 WiFi black spots are pretty common, especially in large spaces.
-While small apartments may do just fine with one single WiFi router, larger houses may benefit from a WiFi extender or booster.
-These devices basically piggy-back off your main connection, giving it enough of a boost to cover those areas missing out on Internet.
+While small apartments often do just fine with one single WiFi router, larger houses may benefit from a WiFi extender or booster.
+These devices basically piggyback off your main connection, giving it enough of a boost to cover those areas missing out on a solid signal.